-The Dragon erect chair is a class B electric wheelchair (for use indoors and outdoors) with an ability to overcome curbstones and obstacles restricted to 40 mm.
+The Storm3 Vertic is a class B electric wheelchair (for use indoors and outdoors) with the ability to overcome curbstones and obstacles of up to 40 mm.
 It serves the mobility of handicapped people requiring slight to medium clinical support.
-This vehicle was designed for persons whose ability to walk is impaired, but who are still in terms of their eyesight and physically and mentally able to operate an electric vehicle.

-Driving indoors and outdoors is carried out in the seated position.
-At the same time, ascending slopes and obstacles can be overcome in accordance with the technical specification.
-In this respect, special attention should be paid to the safety precautions shown in chapter "Safety notes" as from page 20.
+Normal driving indoors and outdoors is carried out in the seated position.
+Also, slopes and obstacles can be negotiated in accordance with the values given in the technical specifications.
+In this respect, special attention should be paid to the safety precautions shown in chapter "Safety notes" on page 21.

-Exact details on speed, turn radius, range, tilt-resistant climbing ability, maximum obstacle height and permissible operating conditions are to be found in chapter "Technical specifications" on page 108.
+Exact details on speed, turning radius, range, maximum safe climbing angle, maximum obstacle height and permissible operating conditions are to be found in chapter "Technical specifications" on page 118.

-The erecting function is intended for indoor use.
+The verticalizer function is intended for indoor use.
 At the same time, restricted mobility is also possible.
 This, however, should be restricted to a few metres within the home, whereby the surface must be firm, even and horizontal.
-Good drive wheel grip is a pre-requisite for this purpose.
-Upright driving must always be carried out in a completely erect position.
-For safety reasons the speed is automatically reduced when in erect condition.
+Good drive wheel traction is required for this purpose.
+Upright driving should always be carried out in a completely upright position.
+For safety reasons the speed is automatically reduced when in an upright condition.